 Did you know that anger is like fire?
 It starts with a spark, igniting us with energy and purpose.
 But it can also blaze out of control, causing lots of problems.
 If you’re a kid whose temper quickly flares, a kid whose anger gets too big, too hot, too fast, this book is for you.

-What to Do When Your Temper Flares guides children and their parents through the cognitive-behavioral techniques used to treat problems with anger.
+What to Do When Your Temper Flares, 2nd edition, guides children and their parents through the cognitive-behavioral techniques used to treat problems with anger.
 Engaging examples, lively illustrations, and step-by-step instructions teach children a set of “anger dousing” methods aimed at cooling angry thoughts and controlling angry actions, resulting in calmer, more effective kids.
 Read more.

 What To Do When You Dread Your Bed: A Kid’s Guide to Overcoming Problems with Sleep